 An expert discussion for carriers on just-in-time appointments

-John Paddock, VP Customer Experience, and Girtha Perkins, Sr. Regulatory Compliance Analyst, both work to provide Vertafore customers the best expert guidance in matters related to regulatory compliance.
+John Paddock, VP Customer Experience, and Girtha Perkins, Sr. Regulatory Compliance Analyst, both work to provide Vertafore customers the best expert guidance in matters related to insurance regulatory compliance.
 Combined, they have more than 50 years of insurance industry knowledge.

 Recently, John and Girtha discussed some considerations in the practice of just-in-time appointments, including commission pitfalls and compliance cost perspectives.
 Read their advice for carriers below.